The Performance of Desktop Applications in the ManyCore Era

 First, let’s look at the performance and scalability implications of deploying multiprocessors to run current Windows desktop and server applications.
 This will provide a broader perspective on some of the key performance-oriented challenges associated with many-core processors.

-To illustrate these challenges, please look at Figure 1.
-It is a screen shot from a performance monitoring session I ran showing utilization on my desktop computer for one of my somewhat typical days as a Knowledge Worker.
+To illustrate these challenges, I took a screen shot from a performance monitoring session I ran showing utilization on my desktop computer for one of my somewhat typical days as a Knowledge Worker.
 During the course of this particular day, I attended a couple of meetings when my machine was virtually idle.
 (Ah, meetings, I just love them!)
 But while I was working at my desk, I was mostly using my computer.
 I answered a bunch of e-mails, surfed the web a few times, and even managed to find some time to do some programming and software testing.
-Figure 1 shows processor utilization across a dual-core two processor machine at one minute intervals throughout the day.
-As you can see, processor utilization peaked at less than 40% busy.
+Processor utilization across a dual-core two processor machine at one minute intervals throughout the day averaged less than 10%.
+Even when the machine was busy, it wasn't very.
+Processor utilization peaked at less than 40% busy.
 Given this feeble load on my machine, explain to me again why I need more processing power.
 If the two processors I have currently are usually idle, wouldn’t having four of them mean just that much more idle horsepower?

 This is just a bit of the strong evidence that suggests that the need for many-core processors on the average person’s desktop machine is currently quite limited.
 Therein lies the first and foremost challenge to the industry’s goal of replacing your current desktop hardware with a new machine with 4, 8 or more processors.
 The overall performance gains that this hardware promises absolutely require application software that can fully exploit parallel processing hardware.
 That software is generally not available today for typical desktop applications which were written with conventional single CPU machines in mind.
 Not enough of today’s software was designed with parallel processing in mind.
 But that is beginning to change as the software industry rushes to catch up with the hardware.
 (Nothing new about this, by the way – software technology usually lags the hardware by 3-5 years or more.)